flamingock/flamingock-examples/dynamodb/dynamodb-standalone/README.md

 ## 📖 Example Overview

 Welcome to the DynamoDB Standalone Example.
 This demonstrates how to use Flamingock with DynamoDB in a Java standalone application.
-It highlights key functionalities such as auditing changes using DynamoDB as storage backend.
+It highlights key functionalities such as auditing changes using DynamoDB as storage backend and importing previous audits from our legacy Mongock Library.

 This example has 3 Flamingock Changes:
 1. Creates a new table called *test_table* in DynamoDB.